MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/UrlFetchApp.md

 ### Returns
 |Type|Description|
 |-|-
-[HTTPResponse](HTTPResponse.md)|Contains the methods used to access the contents of response of your fetch request.
+[HTTPResponse](HTTPResponse.md)|Contains the methods for getting the response's payload and status code.

 ## <a name="fetch-string-url-object-params-"></a>fetch(string url, object params)
-Lets you manage a resource on the web.
+Lets you manage a web resource.

-You can use this method to get, post, put, patch or delete a resource on the web.
+You can use this method to get, post, put, patch or delete a web resource.
 This method waits until the request completes.

 ### Arguments
 |Name|Type|Description|